ShyeChern/react-template/README.md

 # React Template

 This is the sample react file structure template for myself.
+It contains some code for me to refer when needed.

 ## Sample code including but not limited to the following package